jonashackt/crossplane-kuttl/README.md

 - type: command
   command: kubectl delete -f ../../../examples/objectstorage/claim.yaml
 ---
-apiVersion: crossplane.jonashackt.io/v1alpha1
+apiVersion: s3.aws.upbound.io/v1beta1
-kind: ObjectStorage
+kind: Bucket
 metadata:
-  namespace: default
-  name: managed-upbound-s3
+  name: kuttl-test-bucket
 spec:
-  parameters:
-    bucketName: kuttl-test-bucket
+  forProvider:
     region: eu-central-1
+---
+apiVersion: s3.aws.upbound.io/v1beta1
+kind: BucketACL
+metadata:
+  name: kuttl-test-bucket-acl
+spec:
+  forProvider:
+    acl: public-read
+    bucket: kuttl-test-bucket
+    bucketRef:
+      name: kuttl-test-bucket
+    region: eu-central-1
 ```

-This test step will be considered completed once the `ObjectStorage` matches the state that we have defined.
+This test step will be considered completed once our Managed resources rendered are matching the state that we have defined.
 If the state is not reached by the time the assert's timeout has expired, then the test step and case will be considered failed.

 Using [an explicit `TestAssert` definition here](https://kuttl.dev/docs/testing/reference.html#testassert) we're able to override the timeout again here to enable a faster test cycle.
 Otherwise the assertion would also wait for 300 seconds as defined in the test suite above.